SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 The code above will result in 3 messages being sent to the default output binding destination each time a message is received on the input binding.

-If you still have the application properties configured from the previous section you can leave them be, if not go ahead and add these properties:
+If you still have the application properties configured from the previous section you can leave them be, if not go ahead and add these properties.
+Note that the default output binding destination is `my/default/topic`.
 ``` yaml
 spring:
   cloud: